Are you constantly seeking to make your skin more moisturised?

 A toner or essence spritzed on your face is the perfect antidote for dry skin,

-A well-formulated toner loaded with humectants like hyaluronic, sodium PCA and urea not only helps to remove pollutants and any residue from your cleanser.
+A well-formulated toner loaded with humectants like hyaluronic, sodium PCA and urea will helps to hydrate and remove residue from your cleanser.

-Toners restore your skin’s pH, balancing your acid mantle and restoring the delicate microflora whilst prepping your skin for the next essential step, your serum.
+Toners bring intense moisture and restore your skin’s pH, balancing your acid mantle and replenishing the delicate microflora whilst prepping your skin for the next essential step, your serum.

 Step 5.
 Super concentrated serums